GossiTheDog/HiveNightmare/README.md

 # HiveNightmare
-aka SeriousSam.
+aka SeriousSam, or now CVE-2021–36934.
 Exploit allowing you to read any registry hives as non-admin.

 # What is this?
-An exploit for HiveNightmare,
+An zero day exploit for HiveNightmare, which allows you to retrieve all registry hives in Windows 10 as a non-administrator user.
+For example, this includes hashes in SAM, which can be used to execute code as SYSTEM.

 # Authors
 - Discovered by @jonasLyk.
 - PoC by @GossiTheDog, powered by Porgs.
-- Additions by @0xblacklight
+- Additions by @0xblacklight, @DHerls

 # Scope
 Appears to work on all supported versions of Windows 10, where System Protection is enabled (should be enabled by default in most configurations).